tonylei00/greenlight/NOTES.md

 ### Pagination

-- Utilize the `LIMIT` and `OFFSET` clauses along with some simple math to paginate
+- Utilize the `LIMIT` and `OFFSET` clauses along with some simple math with query string params to paginate

 ```
 LIMIT = page_size